Ramsay Hunt syndrome

 - Nerve conduction (to determine the amount of damage to the facial nerve)

-Strong anti-inflammatory drugs called steroids (such as prednisone) are usually prescribed for 5 - 7 days.
-Antiviral medications, such as acyclovir or valacyclovir, can be given for 7 - 10 days, although the benefit of antiviral medications is uncertain.
+Strong anti-inflammatory drugs called steroids (such as prednisone) are usually given.
+Antiviral medicines, such as acyclovir or valacyclovir may be given.

 Sometimes strong painkillers are also needed if the pain continues even with steroids.
 While you have weakness of the face, wear an eye patch to prevent injury to the cornea (corneal abrasion) and other damage to the eye if the eye does not close completely.
 Some people may use a special eye lubricant at night and artificial tears during the day to prevent the eye from drying out.

-If you have dizziness, your doctor can recommend other medications.
+If you have dizziness, your provider can advise other medicines.

-- Changes to the appearance of the face (disfigurement) from loss of movement
+- Changes in the appearance of the face (disfigurement) from loss of movement

 - Damage to the eye (corneal ulcers and infections), resulting in a loss of vision